mritunjaysharma394/vowpal-wiki/C#-Binding.md

 * C++ part of vowpal wabbit compiled for Windows x64 Release
 * C++/CLI wrapper
 * C# wrapper supporting declarative data to feature conversion
-* PDB debug symbols
+* PDB debug symbols (for Windows newbies, PDB here is a program database file, not the Python debugger)
 * Source
 * IntelliSense documentation

-Note: I'm aware of symbolsource.org, but due to some PDB reference to system headers such as undname.h, I was unable to create a "symbolsource.org" valid -symbols.nupkg.
+Note: I'm aware of symbolsource.org, but due to some PDB references to system headers such as undname.h, I was unable to create a "symbolsource.org" valid -symbols.nupkg.

 # Examples
 Through out the examples the following dataset from [[Rcv1-example]] is used: